Social Media Communications Policy Directive

 SA Health currently operates the following social media accounts:

-The SA Health social media sites are managed by the Media and Communications Branch, Department for Health and Wellbeing.
+The SA Health social media sites are managed and operated by the Corporate Communications Branch, Department for Health and Wellbeing.

 SA Health also uses other information channels and does not solely release news and announcements via social media.

-SA Health updates and monitors its social media sites during business hours (Monday – Friday 8:00am – 5:00pm).
+SA Health monitors its social media sites during business hours (Monday – Friday 9:00 am – 5:00 pm), excluding public holidays.
+Comments may be disabled on posts outside of these hours or when resources are unavailable.

-The social media sites used by SA Health may occasionally be unavailable and SA Health accepts no responsibility for lack of service due to their downtime.
+The social media sites used by SA Health may occasionally be unavailable and SA Health accepts no responsibility for lack of service due to this downtime.

 In an emergency call 000.
-If unwell see a local GP or call healthdirect Australia.
+If you are unwell see a local GP or GP or call healthdirect Australia.

 SA Health welcomes feedback from its followers.